yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 * Work together with other Locale Leaders and Reviewers on guiding all Editors in their work:
     * through 1:1 mentoring on language and quality
     * through documentation (for example, a Style Guide for your locale)
-* Help organize and attend regional and global Mozilla events
-* Communicate with and be a part of the global localization community
 * Provide fair reviews of contributions provided by all Editors in your locale – and provide constructive feedback on their quality, which includes:
     * Approving good revisions and encouraging Editors to continue their great work
     * Rejecting revisions that can be improved, and letting their authors know what and why could be better